AITGmbH/openspaceplanner/README.md

 After cloning the project:

-1. Run `npm install`
+1. Run `npm ci`
-2. Add Azure Storage Credentials (_otherwise the data will be saved in a local file_)
+2. Optional: Add Azure Storage Credentials (_otherwise the data will be saved in a local file_)
     `dotnet user-secrets set TableStorageAccount <account>`
     `dotnet user-secrets set TableStorageKey <key>`
     `dotnet user-secrets set TableStorageContainer <container>` (_optional, otherwise the container will be named database_)

 ### Debugging

-1. Run the backend first with `dotnet run watch`
+1. Run `npm run watch` build the frontend and backend in watch mode
-2. After the backend is built, run the frontend with `ng build --watch` (_make sure the backend is built first, otherwise you might get a 404 error_)
 3. Open the website at http://localhost:5000/

 ## Publishing